 Knowledge-based Analysis and Design, or KBAD, is a methodology that aims at providing decision makers with a cost-effective decision making framework.[Dam, 2009]

-Talk about it, it is DODAF centric and it still promotes a hierarchy.
+KBAD is DODAF centric and it still promotes a hierarchy.

 Borrow the idea of integrating SME knowledge into a knowledge base.